refnx/refnx/doc/installation.rst

 Installing into a conda environment from a released version
 ===========================================================

-1. There are pre-built versions on *conda-forge*, but they're not necessarily at the bleeding edge:
+1. There are pre-built versions on *conda-forge*:

    ::